Chair of Council

 Commonwealth Chief Medical Officer

-Professor Baggoley is Chief Medical Officer for the Australian Government and is the principal medical adviser to the Minister and the Department of Health.
-Professor Baggoley also holds direct responsibility for the Department of Health’s Office of Health Protection.
+Professor Brendan Murphy is the Chief Medical Officer for the Australian Government and is the principal medical adviser to the Minister and the Department of Health.
+He also holds direct responsibility for the Department of Health’s Office of Health Protection.
+Apart from the many committees he chairs, co-chairs and participates, he is the Australian Member on the International Agency for Research on Cancer (IARC) Governing Committee and represents Australia at the World Health Assembly.

 NSW Chief Health Officer